-DO NOT drop the AC Adapter when it is hot, Ac Adapters have sensitive component inside them, these components, while in use these component heat up, therefore it is important to handle the AC Adapter gently while it is hot.
+DO NOT drop the AC Adapter when it is hot, AC Adapters have sensitive components inside them, and while in use these components heat up, Therefore it is important to handle the AC Adapter gently while it is hot.

-DO NOT wrap/wind the cord tightly around the adapter.
-Wrapping tightly not only breaks the copper core inside the cord, but can kink and put strain on the cable making it difficult to use, not to mention making it more of a tripping hazard when it’s unrolled to charge your laptop.
+DO NOT wrap or wind the cord tightly around the adapter.
+Wrapping tightly not only breaks the copper core inside the cord, but it can also kink and put strain on the cable making it difficult to use, not to mention making it more of a tripping hazard when it’s unrolled to charge your laptop.
 It can also cause the cord to fray and expose wires where they join to the charger.

-DO wrap your cord loosely, making a neat loop with no tight corners, using a Velcro strap to keep the cables tucked away from harm, as shown in the following picture.
+DO wrap your cord loosely, making a neat loop with no tight corners, using a VELCRO strap to keep the cables secure tucked away from harm, as shown in the above picture.

 DO keep your adapter in a cool, dry, clean environment away from moisture and dust.